bacalhau-project/bacalhau/docs/intro.md

 ## Next Steps

-👉 Continue with [Getting Started guide](https://docs.bacalhau.org/getting-started/installation) to learn how to install and run a job with the Bacalhau client.
+👉 Continue with [Bacalhau Getting Started guide](https://docs.bacalhau.org/getting-started/installation) to learn how to install and run a job with the Bacalhau client.

 👉 Or jump directly to try out the different [Examples](/docs/examples/index.md) that showcases Bacalhau abilities.